anshulgera17/devOps/Git_Learning.md

 ## GIT FUNDAMENTALS

 -  Who invented Git and why?
--  What are the prerequisites to install Git?
--  How would you explain Git to a 5 year old?
--  How would you explain Git to a Python developer?
 -  What is a Git repository?
 -  What are the different states a file can be in according to the "git status" command?
 -  What does BASH in stand for?